heraclixus/Fluid-Simulation3D/README.md

 The original FNO paper for the 2D Navier-Stokes equation is generated with periodic boundary condition.
 In our case, all 180 samples are generated with different boundary condition on the top wall and no-slip boundary condition on the rest 8 walls.

+- The 11th dimension of $x$ corresponds to the boundary conditions.
+This means in the deep learning task, this dimension should be considered.
+It can be regarded as a different spatial dimension.

 ### Special Concern 3: Low Resolution

 The data is collected at low resolution; it is possible that the validation/test dataset is at a higher resolution, making the original FNO not able to do well.